jdolitsky/TripleStack/README.md

 curl http://npmjs.org/install.sh | sh
 ```

-Once Node is installed and up-to-date, run the following command to install the modules:
+Once Node is installed and up-to-date, run the following command to install the socket.io module:
 ```
-npm install -g socket.io forever
+npm install -g socket.io
 ```

 Clone the source to anywhere on your local machine: